civicrm/civicrm-dev-docs/docs/extensions/payment-processors/create.md

     Edit your [info.xml file](../info-xml.md) and add the [typeInfo section](../info-xml.md#typeInfo) with all relevant child elements.

-### Create the Default Payment Processor File

-Depending on your billing mode there are different considerations.
-The file will live in `CRM/Core/Payment` and have the same name as entered into your `processor_type` table.
+## Example processor

+!!! warning
+    The rest of this page is not up to date and needs review.
+It is left here as some of it may still be helpful, but it should not be considered accurate or best practice.

 ### Create Initial Processing File

-In our example our file name is UCMPaymentCollection so the name of the file we are going to create is UCMPaymentCollection.php
+In our example our file name is UCMPaymentCollection so the name of the file we are going to create within our extension's directory is `CRM/Core/Payment/UCMPaymentCollection.php`

 It should have this basic template.